Skip To The Main Content

 THIS YEAR, WE'RE CALLING ON CONGRESS AND THE ADMINISTRATION TO:

-• Protect other federal funding sources supporting local Meals on Wheels programs in FY 2024, including Social Services, Community Services and Community Development Block Grants, and Medicare and Medicaid home- and community-based services (HCBS).
+• Protect other federal funding sources supporting local Meals on Wheels programs, including Social Services, Community Services and Community Development Block Grants, and Medicare and Medicaid home and community-based services (HCBS).

-• Enhance the Supplemental Nutrition Assistance Program (SNAP), the Commodity Supplemental Food Program (CSFP), The Emergency Food Assistance Program (TEFAP) and the Seniors Farmers’ Market Nutrition Program (SFMNP).
+• Enhance the Supplemental Nutrition Assistance Program (SNAP), Commodity Supplemental Food Program (CSFP), The Emergency Food Assistance Program (TEFAP) and Seniors Farmers’ Market Nutrition Program (SFMNP).

-• Improve charitable giving and volunteer tax incentives to generate more resources and expand program capacity.
+• Improve charitable giving and volunteer tax incentives to generate more resources and expand capacity for nonprofits, including passing the Charitable Act (H.R.
+3435, S. 566) and Volunteer Driver Tax Appreciation Act (H.R.
+3032, S. 3020).

-2. Strengthen and secure nutrition access for older adults.
+3. Expand nutrition access and social connection for older adults.

-• Establish home-delivered meals as a fully reimbursable benefit through fee-for-service Medicare, Medicare Advantage and Medicaid.
+• Advance Food as Medicine interventions such as establishing home-delivered meals provided by community-based providers as a fully reimbursable benefit through fee-for-service Medicare, Medicare Advantage and Medicaid and passing the Medically Tailored Home-Delivered Meals Demonstration Act (H.R.
+6780, S. 2133).

 FIND YOUR U.S. REPRESENTATIVES AND YOUR U.S. SENATORS